 Grants and Funding

-KDOT’s Planning and Programming (P&P) Grants provide resources to assist communities throughout the state create their SRTS plans, which can both help them plan for future SRTS efforts and build community momentum around walking, biking, and rolling to school.
-Read the P&P Grants Overview to learn more about the program or check back here for a recording of our information webinar to be held on April 2, 2025.
-Sign up for the SRTS e-newsletter to make sure you get notified for the next round in Spring 2026!
+KDOT’s Planning and Programming (P&P) Grants provide resources to assist communities throughout the state in creating their SRTS plans, which can both help them plan for future SRTS efforts and build community momentum around walking, biking, and rolling to school.
+The next opportunity to apply for P&P Grants is currently scheduled for April 2026.
+Sign up for our e-newsletter to be the first to know when the next cycle opens!

 Planning and Programming Grant Award Recipients

-Congratulations to our Planning and Programming (P&P) Grant awardees!
-The KDOT SRTS Program is looking forward to working with the following communities to create SRTS plans and fund effort that will get SRTS momentum going in communities throughout the state.
+Congratulations to our P&P Grant awardees!
+The Kansas SRTS Program is working with the following communities to create SRTS plans that will get SRTS momentum going in communities throughout the state.
 Follow us on social media for updates and highlights from these efforts!

 City of Emporia